uchicago-cs/cmsc23320/website/projects/project1_tips.rst

 Error handling in sockets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Don't forget to check the return value of the socket functions: your code is likely to behave strangely if you don't react appropriately to certain error conditions (e.g., a return code of 0 from recv means that the client has disconnected; in Project 1b you will need to "log out" the user from the IRC server when that happens).
+Don't forget to check the return value of the socket functions: your code is likely to behave strangely if you don't react appropriately to certain error conditions (e.g., a return code of 0 from recv means that the client has disconnected; in chirc Assignment 4 you will need to "log out" the user from the IRC server when that happens).

 General socket confusion
 ~~~~~~~~~~~~~~~~~~~~~~~~